paymentwall/paymentwall.github.io/_apicontent/content-paylet-optional-param.md

 ---
 ## Optional Parameter

-Optional parameters could be added as additional information for extra needs.
+Optional parameters could be added as additional parameters in [Paylet API request](#section-paylet-stored) for extra needs.

 ##### Parameters